-So if you’re looking to grab attention… and influence souls ¯\_(ツ)_/¯, look no further!
 Adobe Spark's lead expression designer and resident emotive color-lover Chrissy Cox is breaking down how to use the best color combination for 2020 and beyond.
 101 custom palettes plus her color wisdom will help ensure whatever you create is setting the mood and helping you communicate on every level.
 Simply click into any of the palettes below to begin creating with these powerfully evocative palettes.
-(And scroll down to the How-To section to learn about more ways to get creative with color in Adobe Spark!)

 Pastels and muted tones have a low hue saturation, meaning they are mixed with white to create softer versions of their bright counterparts.
 Because of this mix, we experience them as understated and soothing.
 Pastels can be used easily for large blocks of color in a design since they are inoffensive and don’t compete with each other for attention.
 Try using pastels in your next card or invite creation.

 A muted color with a pop of color makes for a modern, clean aesthetic.
-Think simple and minimalist graphic design with a little somethin’ eye catching.
+Think simple and minimalist graphic design with a little something eye-catching.
 By keeping a palette neutral with one pop of color, your design will feel light and harmonious while staying bold and impactful.
 These colors work well when you want your message to take center stage.

 Gold and silver, being precious metals, have historically been associated with wealth and luxury.
 Metallic palettes can be utilized in different ways.
 Use variations of metallic tones to work with a full metallic gradient palette in your design.
 Or, starting with black or white, add a simple pop of metallic for more minimalist luxury.
 This combo would be excellent for luxury or lifestyle brands looking to get noticed on visually rich social channels, like Instagram.

 With everything '90s back in full swing, so too are neons.
 Neons can be incredibly effective in a design.
-They are instantly eye-catching and will not be ignored!
+They are instantly eye-catching.
 Add energy and brighten up a subdued palette with a small pop of neon or scream energy and playfulness with a full neon rainbow.
 Use in everything from logo design to digital, print or photography.
 These colors are well suited for posters or ads.
-Go wild!

 The '90s are known for two distinct styles.
 Let’s talk about this in pop culture terms:

-No need to be a color expert!
 Spark's smart color algorithm can instantly hook you up with intelligent palettes, based on the content you start with.
 To try it out, open Spark on the web or mobile.
 Create a new project, starting with a photo.
 Pick one from your camera roll or try searching the free photo or Adobe Stock library.
-Spark's AI and machine learning will auto-generate palettes that work well with your photo, so when you add text, shapes, or other design elements, you know you're working with colors that go well together.
+Spark will auto-generate palettes that work well with your photo so when you add text, shapes, or other design elements, you know you're working with colors that go well together.
 Easily tap through our options to transform your design in a single tap.

-Once you’ve landed on a palette, you can refine further using the color strips that appear when you tap “customize.”
+Once you’ve landed on a palette, you can refine further using the color strips that appear when you choose “Customize.”
 The top gradient strip refers to the color, while the bottom allows you to find the perfect shade by tweaking according to saturation and pigment.
 Move the strips until you land on the perfect shade.
 The hex value will automatically appear just below your chosen hue.

 Achieve ultimate text-to-image cohesion by matching text color to a color from your background, using Spark's color picker.
-Tap "colors" from the editor to open the color swatches.
-Tap the color swatch you want to customize and then move the eyedropper symbol anywhere on your image to instantly find and match the color.
+Choose "colors" from the editor to open the color swatches.
+Choose the color swatch you want to customize and then move the eyedropper symbol anywhere on your image to instantly find and match the color.

 Hex values are we identify and name digital colors.
 If you have your heart set on a specific shade, get a perfect match by selecting the hex value for that shade.
 From the custom colors view, you can copy and paste the code in the bottom box or scroll through hex values.